rivera-ernesto/RCRTableViewRefreshController/README.md

 @property (nonatomic, strong) RCRTableViewRefreshController *refreshController;
 ```

 Then, in your `viewDidLoad` method, initialize the refresh controller, passing it a reference to your table view, and a block of code to call when the user pulls to refresh.
-For example:
+For example, assuming you have a property named `tableView` for your table:

 ```objc
 // Setup our refresh controller, with our table view and some code to perform when the user pulls down